Stephen Kenny not interested in talk of Rice or Grealish

 Ireland manager Stephen Kenny doesn’t want to dwell on Declan Rice or Jack Grealish ahead of friendly against England.
 Photo: Ryan Byrne/Inpho

-Enda Stevens has emerged as an early doubt for Thursday’s friendly international between England and the Republic of Ireland at Wembley.
+Enda Stevens has been ruled out of Thursday’s friendly international between England and the Republic of Ireland at Wembley as well as the subsequent Nations League matches against Wales and Bulgaria.

-The Sheffield United defender picked up a slight knee injury while playing for his club on Saturday evening against Chelsea and though Stephen Kenny did not seem to feel that the problem was not necessarily a major one, he said that it would have to be assessed before any decision was made regarding the player’s availability over the coming week or so.
+The Sheffield United defender picked up a slight knee injury while playing for his club on Saturday evening against Chelsea and though Stephen Kenny on Sunday afternoon did not seem to feel that the problem was necessarily a major one, he said that it would have to be assessed before any decision was made regarding the player’s availability over the coming week or so.

+On Sunday night the FAI released a press release to confirm that Stevens is out of the squad and will be replaced by Cyrus Christie.

 “Enda picked up a slight knock on the knee last night,” said Kenny on Sunday afternoon.
 “He’s just arriving now but he seems quite sore and we will have to see how he is.”